-- we will acknowledge receipt of your complaint within three working days - we will confirm our understanding of the complaint we will investigate and what outcome you are looking for - we will try to resolve your complaint where we can (in some cases we may suggest using an alternative complaint resolution approach, such as mediation); and - where we cannot resolve your complaint, we will give you a full response as soon as possible, normally within 20 working days.
+We will acknowledge receipt of your complaint within five working days.

-If our investigation will take longer than 20 working days, we will tell you.
-We will tell you our revised time limits and keep you updated on progress.
+- We will confirm our understanding of the complaint we will investigate and what outcome you are looking for. - We will try to resolve your complaint where we can (in some cases we may suggest using an alternative complaint resolution approach, such as mediation); and - Where we cannot resolve your complaint, we will give you a full response as soon as possible, normally within 20 working days.
+If our investigation will take longer than 20 working days, we will tell you our reasons why, keep you updated and give you contact details for the Housing Ombudsman.